Learn From My Failures

 Today, I have to use every tip, trick and strategy I’ve ever learned while closely monitoring every dollar, just to keep my pay per click spending on roofing lead generation as affordable as possible… But, we’re never going back to a nickel a click.
 Never!

 You would be hard-pressed to find anybody from the “old days” willing to pull back the curtains and reveal the internet marketing secrets of their successful websites.
 There’s just too much money at stake.
-A good internet marketing campaign is a game-changer, but it’s not a game.
+A good internet marketing campaign is a game-changer, but it’s definitely not a game.

 Internet Marketing isn’t a game anymore.